grahamjh99/VisionDrive/part-01/capstone-part-01.md

    - Data Source(s)

 #### BONUS
-4. Beyond the two required topics, what other potential topics might you explore?
+4. Beyond the two required topics, what other potential topics might you explore? (e.g. 3 or more)
 5. For all datasets, identify their source, format, and necessary action items to obtain or access them.
 6. Create a blog post of at least 500 words (and 1-2 graphics!) that describes your project idea, data, and audience.
 Link to it in your presentation appendix.